nicolasblanco/rails_param/README.md

 ### Validations

 Encapsulate business logic in a consistent way with validations.
-If a parameter does not satisfy a particular condition, a `400` error is returned with a message explaining the failure.
+If a parameter does not satisfy a particular condition, an exception (RailsParam::Param::InvalidParameterError) is raised.
+You may use the [rescue_from](http://api.rubyonrails.org/classes/ActiveSupport/Rescuable/ClassMethods.html#method-i-rescue_from) method in your controller to catch this kind of exception.

 - `required`
 - `blank`